DaveM86/DaveM86/README.md

 Hi, I’m  David Milne.

 I’m interested in desktop applicaion and webapp development, using frameworks such as Django and Flask and tools such as Pandas and Plotly.
-I've worked with Python for over 5 years and use SQL daily with Oracle and PostgreSQL.
+I've worked with Python for over 5 years in personal projects and use SQL daily with Oracle and PostgreSQL.

 I’m currently learning Java, Docker and at stage 2 of an Open University degree studying for a BSc(Hons) in Computing and IT (Software).